dhruvasagar/vim-testify/README.md

             NOTE: When this is invoked during vim startup, testify exits vim after running the tests with an appropriate exit code based on whether the tests passed or not.
-This is used by continous integration applications to judge whether or not the tests ran successfully or not.
+This is used by continous integration applications to judge whether or not the tests were successful.
 * `buffer`: Uses a preview buffer to show the test logs.
+This is the default when using Testify from within VIM.

 ## Installation